hljmssjg/hljmssjg.github.io/index.md

   src: /assets/img/JG.jpeg
   alt: website picture
 ---
-I am an algorithm engineer at Hive Box, specializing in the field of embodied intelligence.
-My work involves controlling humanoid robot locomotion using reinforcement learning and employing imitation learning to control robotic arms for various industrial applications.
+I am a first-year PhD student at [Deep Reinforcement Learning (DRL) Lab](http://rl.beiyang.ren/), Tianjin University (TJU), advised by Prof. [Jianye Hao](http://www.icdai.org/jianye.html).

 I hold a Master’s degree in Robotics and Control from Umeå University in Sweden.
 Before that, I participated in an exchange program during my fourth undergraduate year at Shenzhen University and earned dual Bachelor's degrees: one in Physics from Umeå University and another in Electronic Science and Technology from Shenzhen University.
 In addition, I have held previous positions at Great Wall and LimX Dynamics.

-I am interested in research on the building embodied AI.
-My current research interest contains Embodied AI, Diffusion Model, Reinforcement Learning and Sim2Real.
+I am interested in object-centric robotic manipulation.
+My current research interests include 6D object rearrangement, object grasping, and related tasks.

 **For details on my project experience, publications, and more, please visit the [Work](https://hljmssjg.github.io/work) page.**